Mjwalker99/-liri-node-app/README.md

 This would be the output. ^

-So the first example which utilizes the Node-Spotify-Api is: 'spotify-this-song' and then any song title the user desires.
+So the first example which utilizes the Node-Spotify-Api is: 'spotify-this-song' and then any song title the user desires and grab the data for it.

 <img width="325" alt="screen shot 2018-10-20 at 11 19 03 am" src="https://user-images.githubusercontent.com/40408849/47258749-77b5f900-d465-11e8-8b10-0d4358f2f725.png">